Congratulations to our 2020 award recipients.

-The OLSH Spirit of Community Award was awarded to Divanshi Garg.
-Yen participated in all OLSH events and showed great initiative to contributing beyond what is expected.
-Divanshi offered service to others in the OLSH and wider community and took an active role in senior campus events and initiatives.
-Yen consistently demonstrated a positive attitude towards all, staff and students, her academic studies and the OLSH Spirit as well as being a positive role model to younger students.
+The OLSH Spirit of Community Award was awarded to Magarette Bates.
+Magarette participated in all OLSH events and showed great initiative to contributing beyond what is expected.
+Magarette offered service to others in the OLSH and wider community and took an active role in Senior Campus events and initiatives.
+Magarette consistently demonstrated a positive attitude towards all, staff and students, her academic studies and the OLSH Spirit as well as being a positive role model to younger students.

 VET STUDENT OF THE YEAR

 The Vocational Education and Training (VET) Student of the Year Award recognises outstanding achievement by a student in a course of study leading to a nationally recognised qualification.
 Ellise received this award in recognition for her studies in Certificate III Early Childhood Education and Care.
 As part of her course Ellise is required to complete 120 hours of work placement to build and demonstrate practical skills as well as theoretical knowledge.
 She has managed admirably during a difficult year and adapted to online learning with diligence and care, always submitting work on time and meeting all requirements.
 Well done Ellise, fantastic recognition of your hard work which will support you well moving forward with work and study.

 The parents of International Students often make great sacrifices to provide an overseas education for their children.
 Our International scholarship provides some assistance towards the completion of an international student’s high school education.
 Being a recipient is the acknowledgment that active involvement, persistence, commitment and hard work does pay off.

 International students who come to OLSH College are truly global citizens, making international connections through their learning, participation and contribution to the community.
 The Scholarship recognises the achievement and contribution of a Year 11 International student who has achieved academically but is also involved in the College and activities.